 - Sugar: Granulated sugar is the main sweetener for the cookies.

-- Vanilla Extract: Use high quality vanilla extract, not imitaion vanilla.
+- Vanilla Extract: Use high quality vanilla extract, not imitation vanilla.

 - Sprinkles: Any red, white, and green sprinkles would be perfect.

-- Dry Ingredients: In a medium-sized bowl, whisk together the flour, corn starch, baking powder, and salt.
+Step 2: In a medium-sized bowl, whisk together the flour, corn starch, baking soda, and salt.
 Set aside.

 Before baking, roll each cookie dough ball into the sprinkles.
 They should stick quite easily.